Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 40 gp
 **Completion Time:** 1 hour
-**Components:** 80 gp
+**Components:** Incense (80 gp)
 **Duration:** Instantaneous

-At your touch, all curses affecting one creature or object end.
+At your touch, all curses of your level or lower (or no level) affecting one creature or object end.
 If the object is a cursed magic item, its curse remains, but the incantation breaks its owner’s attunement to the object so it can be removed or discarded.

+*Religion check:* With a successful Religion check (moderate DC based on the curse’s level), you can remove curses of a level higher than your own.

 ### Speak with the Departed